Get your garden ready for Spring

 "There’s lots of indoor tasks; clean and service the tools, sort the shed, check through seed packets and put things to help make your garden wildlife friendly onto your Christmas list."

-December is a key month to take stock and prepare for a new year of nature friendly gardening (not to mention a crucial time to restock your fridge with pudding).
-There’s lots of indoor tasks; clean and service the tools, sort the shed, check through seed packets and put things to help make your garden wildlife friendly onto your Christmas list.
-Things will soon move quickly come the New Year so get yourself ready.
+Winter is also a key time to take stock and prepare for a new season of nature friendly gardening (not to mention a crucial time to restock your fridge with pudding).
+There’s lots of indoor tasks; clean and service the tools, sort the shed, check through seed packets and put things to help make your garden wildlife friendly onto your shopping list.
+Things will soon move quickly come the Spring so get yourself ready.

 Now you can race back to your living room.
 Layer those cheese and crackers, warmed by thoughts of birds perching in your tree as it grows.